simplepayment/simplepayment.github.io/index.md

 ## Payment Notification

 Upon successful payment, payment notification will be sent to the url you configured in our backend via POST method.

+The payment notifcation will be sent from 119.81.215.153

 ### Request json